 Software Advice, a company that helps nonprofits find and compare fundraising software, tackles just these questions and more in their new report.
 Nonprofit market researcher, Janna Finch, interviewed industry experts and analyzed survey responses from almost 100 event-planning professionals to identify events with the highest return on investment (ROI), and explored how utilizing fundraising software can help with ease of planning these special events.
 Software Advice found that fun runs and walks are the best major event for nonprofits of all sizes.
 Specifically, her respondents said that fun runs and walks are the easiest events to plan, generating moderate to high revenue for nonprofits of all sizes.

 Utilizing crowdfunding software is a must for walkathons.
-DoJiggy Pledge is a walkathon software platform designed specifically for walk-a-thons and peer-to-peer events where individual and team participants solicit and track donations and pledges.
+DoJiggy’s walkathon software platform is designed specifically for walk-a-thons and peer-to-peer events where individual and team participants solicit and track donations and pledges.
 Each of your event participants creates and manages their personal fundraising page and invites friends and family to support your organization through secure, online donations.
 Administrators configure a minimum donation goal for participants, as well as the types of donations and pledges accepted.

 - Provide walkers with Personal Fundraising Pages to customize and promote your fundraiser